Gallium nitride: Physical properties

 GaN is a very hard (Knoop hardness 14.21 GPa), mechanically stable wide-bandgap semiconductor material with high heat capacity and thermal conductivity.
 In its pure form it resists cracking and can be deposited in thin film on sapphire or silicon carbide, despite the mismatch in their lattice constants.
 GaN can be doped with silicon (Si) or with oxygen to n-type and with magnesium (Mg) to p-type.
 However, the Si and Mg atoms change the way the GaN crystals grow, introducing tensile stresses and making them brittle.
 Gallium nitride compounds also tend to have a high dislocation density, on the order of 10^{8} to 10^{10} defects per square centimeter.

 The U.S. Army Research Laboratory (ARL) provided the first measurement of the high field electron velocity in GaN in 1999.
 Scientists at ARL experimentally obtained a peak steady-state velocity of 1.9×10^7 cm/s, with a transit time of 2.5 picoseconds, attained at an electric field of 225 kV/cm.
 With this information, the electron mobility was calculated, thus providing data for the design of GaN devices.

 Developments

 One of the earliest syntheses of gallium nitride was at the George Herbert Jones Laboratory in 1932.

-An early synthesis of gallium nitride was by Robert Juza and Harry Hahn in 1938.
+Another early synthesis of gallium nitride was by Robert Juza and Harry Hahn in 1938.

 GaN with a high crystalline quality can be obtained by depositing a buffer layer at low temperatures.
 Such high-quality GaN led to the discovery of p-type GaN, p–n junction blue/UV-LEDs and room-temperature stimulated emission (essential for laser action).
 This has led to the commercialization of high-performance blue LEDs and long-lifetime violet laser diodes, and to the development of nitride-based devices such as UV detectors and high-speed field-effect transistors.